r3tex/nephilim/README.md

 ## Archeion Layer
 This layer centers on system-support and automation.
 [Technical README](src/archeion/README.md).

 Nephilim constantly attends to multiple inputs from its Exosomatic layer, leading to a "cascade of thoughts" as we call it.
 Branches of thought which result in excellent answers are saved in their entirety in the Macrothymic layer.
-These are then used as the basis for repeated fine-tuning.
+These are then used as the basis for RLAIF.

 # Theoretical Musings